diederickh/roxlu_experimental/addons/Tween/README.md

 See `apps/examples/tween/` for all the implemented tween functions.
 You can walk through the different tween functions by pressing 0,1,2,3,..,A,B,C,...,T.

-The tween class is templates so if you implement the nessary mathematical operators (*, /, +, -), you can tween any object you like.
+The tween class is templated so if you implement the nessary mathematical operators (*, /, +, -), you can tween any object you like.